danielruiz7/fontawesome-optimizer/README.md

 So you use [fontawesome](https://fontawesome.com/) icons in your project but there is a problem: fontawesome-all.js size is too much.

-With this node.js program you can generate an optimized version of fontawesome.js with only the icons used in yout project.
+With this node.js program you can generate an optimized version of fontawesome.js with only the icons used in your project.

 ## Usage